 The second reason given by Gartner is that the size of the SAM market is declining.

 - The Size of the SAM Market: Gartner’s evidence is that the market declined by $20 million from one year to the next.
 This is a 4.4% decline.
-Is that really such a significant decline to justify dropping coverage of the overall software category?
-Secondly, while Adobe has stopped enforcing audits as it has moved mostly online (but Adobe online monitoring and licensing tends to be simpler than other vendors, so SAM will not necessarily decline even if the major vendors eventually figure out the Cloud), Oracle audits are still very much in effect.
-Microsoft has not softened its stance and SAP has stepped up its efforts with the introduction of Type 2 indirect access.
+Is that such a significant decline to justify dropping coverage of the overall software category?
+Secondly, while Adobe has stopped enforcing audits as it has moved mostly online.
+However Adobe online monitoring and licensing tends to be simpler than other vendors, so SAM will not necessarily decline even if the significant vendors eventually figure out the Cloud, Oracle audits are still very much in effect.
+Microsoft has not softened its stance, and SAP has stepped up its efforts with the introduction of Type 2 indirect access.
 SAM software is critical in providing information to customers to push back on each of these software vendors (and more).

 Manufacturing a Story to Not Cover SAM with an MQ or MarketScope

 Overall, this sounds like a constructed story on the part of Gartner.
 And Gartner has a history of misleading readers about its motivations.
 As I pointed out, it pretends that its vendor contributions have no impact on its ratings, while telling vendors that it is trying to sell services a very different story.